microsoft/live-share/docs/use/vs.md

 *Looking for an abridged summary?
 Check out the [share](../quickstart/share.md) or [join](../quickstart/join.md) quickstarts instead.*

+> [!TIP]
->**Tip:** Did you know you can *join your own collaboration session*?
+> Did you know you can *join your own collaboration session*?
 This allows you to try Live Share on your own or to spin up an instance of Visual Studio or VS Code and connect to it remotely!
 You can even use the same identity on both instances.
 Check it out!

 ## Installation